VincentDirks/SplunkDockerCompose/README.md

 ```
 followed by a restart.

-Usefully, the `docker-compose.service` includes the git commands when the service the started.
+Usefully, the `docker-compose.service` includes the git commands when the service is started.